Save multiple ways on your dual enrollment tuition costs!

 Students are responsible for science consumable fees ($33/lab) and Structured Learning Assistance fees for a few select classes ($75/course).
 These are indicated on the course descriptions when you are registering in Web Self Service.

 - Certified public school teachers in Tennessee-- 25%

 View and submit discount forms here: https://www.apsu.edu/student-account-services/discounts/

 All questions concerning dual enrollment grants and scholarships can be directed to the Dual Enrollment office (firstname.lastname@example.org or 931-221-7175).

 The FAFSA is not required for dual enrollment.
-The only financial aid available to dual enrollment students is the TN Dual Enrollment Grant, and the application for the TN Dual Enrollment Grant is seperate from FAFSA.
+The only financial aid available to dual enrollment students is the TN Dual Enrollment Grant, and the application for the TN Dual Enrollment Grant is separate from FAFSA.

 The dual enrollment grant is not applied to your student's account until several weeks into the semester.
 You will receive an email stating that the TN Dual Enrollment Grant has been applied to your account, and then you may pay for the remaining portion out-of-pocket.

 Many online classes utilize a digital textbook that is accessible via D2L, but not all do.
 Please ask your instructor for clarification on textbook access.
 If a digital textbook is loaded to your D2L, there will be an automatic charge placed on your student account for the textbook cost.
 The charge is not covered by the TN Dual Enrollment Grant and is billed to the student.

 Balances must be paid in full before students can register for future semesters.
 You can pay online through your OneStop Web Self-Service or by calling the Cashier’s Office at 931-221-6285